Review of Laws and

 How Long is a Prescribed Burn Plan in Effect?

 An approved burn plan is in effect for five years, or until conditions stated within the plan have changed.
 The burn boss must review the Prescribed Burn Plan before each burn to verify that conditions have not changed.
-If there is any question about the need for an update to the burn plan, the burn boss will check with the Fire Manager prior to ignition.
-The Fire Manager may approve a burn plan for less than five years, indicating the expiration date of the burn plan on the Signature Page.
+If there is any question about the need for an update to the burn plan, the burn boss will check with the Prescribed Fire Manager prior to ignition.
+The Prescribed Fire Manager may approve a burn plan for less than five years, indicating the expiration date on the Signature Page of the plan.

 Can a Prescribed Burn Plan be Modified in the Field?